CSchoel/thesis-archive/README.md

 * [MATLAB and Modelica implementations of Inada (2009) model by Elias Kupferschmitt](https://magrathea.mni.thm.de/projects/kupferschmitt-inada2009/repository/2019-kupferschmitt-inada2009/revisions/master/show)
 * [Automatic conversion between Modelica code and JSim/CellML with Scala by Rodney Tabernero](https://magrathea.mni.thm.de/projects/2019-tabernero-jsim2modelica)

+#### BioModels analysis

+TODO: code/biomodels-analyse

+Note: Without data, but with Readme explaining how data was obtained

+### HackVolterra

+TODO: code/eclipse-old/HackADay/HackVolterra

+Small Lotka-Volterra example to explain Modelica to students

+### ISA presentation

+TODO: code/eclipse-old/ISA-Vortrag

+Lotka-Volterra-example and example problems

+### LotkaVolterra2

+TODO: code/eclipse-old/LotkaVolterra2

+Lotka-Volterra example for my own tests

+### MAPK

+TODO: code/eclipse-old/MAPK

+First version of map kinase casade example

+TODO: code/eclipse-old/MAPKExp

+second version of MAPK (find out what changed)

+### MapleModel

+TODO: code/eclipse-old/MapleModel

+experiments with MapleSoft

+### SawToothTest

+TODO: code/eclipse-old/SawToothTest

+early experiments with Modelica

+### SHM1

+TODO: code/eclipse-old/shm1-vali

+Work from me and valeria on Java implementation of Kotani

+### First steps

+TODO: code/first steps

+First steps with Modelica using a Notebook

+### Guidelines

+TODO: code/guidelines

+Unfinished set of examples that should serve as examples of what (not) to do when implementing a model in Modelica

+### OMEdit-Docker

+TODO: code/omedit-docker

+Experiments with Docker to quickly run different OMEdit version

+### Import analysis

+TODO: code/pmr-import-analyse

+Data analysis of PMR models using Python script

+### Broadening

+TODO: code/scripts/broadening

+Python script to plot broadening function

+### Metascholar

+TODO code/scripts/metascholar

+Ruby script to find journals that a list of author typically publishes in through GoogleScholar

+### Phase effectiveness

+TODO code/scripts/phase_effectivenis

+Processing script to understand the phase effectiveness curve in the SHM

+### Kotani Plotting

+TODO: code/scripts/plotting

+Plots to understand functions of the Kotani model

+### Svg2Modelica

+TODO: code/scripts/svg2modelica

+Early work on what would become MoNK prior to MoVE

+### Tissue

+TODO: code/scripts/tissue

+Small python plot to generate image for presentation (probably?)

+### Seidel-orig

+TODO: code/seidel-orig

+Original C-code by Seidel with some changes by me to run tests

+-> only publish internally

+### TSRR-Paper

+TODO: code/TSRR-Paper

+Helper plots for discussion about TSRR-Paper

 ## Notes

 ### Study of *Cardiovascular physiology concepts*